-We should recognize the GDPR for what it is and make the appropriate response.
-For years Europe has fallen behind in the digital economy.
+&lt;sup>94 Sabolewski, Maciej and Palinski Michal.
+How much consumers value on-line privacy?
+Welfare assessment of new data protection regulation (GDPR).
+International Telecommunications Society Conference, Passau.
+July 31, 2017 years Europe has fallen behind in the digital economy.
 It continues to watch the US, and increasingly China, capture the world market for internet innovation and revenue.
 So rather than compete on making better internet products and services, the EU competes on regulatory standards.
 While the EU claims that the GDPR regulates data processing for "mankind," its motives are geopolitical, not humanitarian.
-85 While the GDPR's supporters claim its benefit for "everyone", only a select few were involved in its development.
+While the GDPR's supporters claim its benefit for "everyone", only a select few were involved in its development.
 Non-Europeans were never consulted on this legislation, nor were they able to vote on its passage.
-Moreover, the European Parliament never consulted with global institutions or multistakeholder group before making the GDPR.
+Moreover, the European Parliament didn't consult with global institutions or multistakeholder group before making the GDPR.

 The EU made a similar gambit for world dominance in mobile standards by forcing the adoption of 3G/GSM, hoping to trounce the code-division multiple access (CDMA) platform that American operators had invested in.
 For a time, the strategy gave the European mobile industry (including its six phone manufacturers) a leg up, but the US jumped ahead to 4G and became the world leader in mobile.
-We should not copy the GDPR but rather leapfrog it with a better approach to data protection.86
+We should not copy the GDPR but rather leapfrog it with a better approach to data protection.

 The EU's GDPR is a form of mercantilism, an economic policy promoting government regulation of the economy to augment state power at the expense of rival nations.
-It was widely practiced in Europe from the 16-18th century and led colonial expansion as well as war.
-Mercantilism is the opposite of the American system, the classic political economy.87 The GDPR likely violates the World Trade Organization and the Information Technology Agreement and should be challenged as such.88 http://journals.sagepub.com/doi/abs/10.1177/1023263X1602300505?journalCode=maaa.
+It was widely practiced in Europe from the 16-18th century and led to colonial expansion as well as war.
+Mercantilism is the opposite of the American system, the classic political economy.
+The GDPR likely violates the World Trade Organization and the Information Technology Agreement and should be challenged as such.